 Policy Resources

-All children are born full of hope and potential, and we know that early childhood experiences set the stage for the rest of a child’s life.
-Despite this, inequities in our early learning and care system fail to provide equal opportunity, especially for children of color, children in rural areas, and children in poverty.
-These inequities have been made worse by the COVID-19 pandemic.
+All children are born full of hope and potential, and we know that early childhood experiences have a profound and lasting impact on early childhood development.
+Despite this, inequities in our early learning and care system fail to provide equal opportunity—especially for children of color, children in rural areas, and children experiencing poverty.
+This was only made worse by COVID-19 and we are still uncovering the true impact of the pandemic, and the disruption it caused to early childhood development.
+We must pay serious attention to how our children develop and ensure this process goes well, so Oregon can thrive now and into the future.

 Children's Institute